 I study the causes and consequences biodiversity change in marine and freshwater systems.
-To do this, my collaborators and I use a variety of techniques at multiple scales of ecological organization—including behavioural observations, manipulative field experiments, theoretical models, and studies along anthropogenic gradients— to understand how drivers like invasion, climate change, and over-exploitation are altering species interactions within aquatic food webs.
+To do this, my collaborators and I use a variety of techniques at multiple scales of ecological organization—including behavioural studies, manipulative field experiments, theoretical models, and time series analyses along anthropogenic gradients— to understand how drivers like invasion, climate change, and over-exploitation are altering species interactions within aquatic food webs.
 My aim is to advance foraging and population dynamics theory in ways that help practitioners and policy makers predict and manage for future environmental conditions.
 My work takes place in close collaboration with university, government, NGO, and citizen scientists on several themes:

 Community response to changing species distributions

 A key challenge for understanding how biodiversity will respond to disturbances like climate change and biological invasion is a lack of general principles from which to predict the strength of novel interactions as species encounter one another for the first time.
 My research is tackling this issue by investigating the role behavioural and morphological traits play, independent from species identity, in determining the strength of interactions between predators and prey.

 Sample papers: Green and Côté 2014, Journal of Animal Ecology

 The pace and scale of established invasions often greatly outstrip the resources available to eradicate them, setting up a long-term battle for control.
 To date there has been little focus on developing practical guidelines for efficiently combating the ecological effects of invasions for which complete eradication is unlikely.
 But there is hope: suppressing invasive species at local scale (particularly within protected areas and sensitive habitats) is proving an effective way to protect local communities from invasion impacts.
 My work supports the development of management strategies that are both effective and efficient at combating invader-induced changes to native communities.

 Sample papers: Green et al. 2014, Ecological Applications